glennhenry/cs-notes/docs/database-system/06-concurrency-control/concurrency-control.md

 The commit bit gives an information to prevent a situation where one transaction reads data written by another transaction that subsequently aborts (dirty read).

-In the case of conflict, we can allow the transaction with the earlier timestamp to proceed, while the transaction with the later timestamp may be rolled back and restarted or delayed.
+Timestamp ordering can be considered optimistic because it assumes that conflicts between transactions are rare.
+Transactions are allowed to execute concurrently based on their timestamps, without acquiring locks.
+If conflicts occur, we can allow the transaction with the earlier timestamp to proceed, while the transaction with the later timestamp may be rolled back and restarted or delayed.